 The Kreeger Museum Sculpture Garden has installed Portals by Sandra Muss.
 Composed of seven stainless steel and mirrored columns, each ten feet tall and wrapped in wire, Muss’s work "welcomes visitors into the woods and invites them to explore its mazelike arrangement.”
 The five-and-a-half-acre grounds “provide visitors with new opportunities to explore the relationship between art and the natural world.

 Judy A. Greenberg, Director of the Kreeger Museum has commented that "Portals was conceived by Sandra Muss in response to the environment, reflecting the surroundings and the change of seasons, and encouraging visitors, as they meander through the trees, to interact with the sculpture.
 The impressive installation makes a significant contribution to this next phase of the development of The Kreeger Museum Sculpture Garden."

-The American Revolution Institute of the Society of the Cincinnati will present Books in the Field: Studying the Art of War in Revolutionary America, September 28-March 4 at Anderson House in Washington, D.C.
+The American Revolution Institute of the Society of the Cincinnati is presenting Books in the Field: Studying the Art of War in Revolutionary America, thru March 4 at Anderson House in Washington, D.C.
 Anderson House is located near DuPont Circle.